-If you witness sexual harassment, you are encouraged to take appropriate action to address it where you feel able to do so.
-You should not take any action that may put you at risk of harassment or other harm.
+If you witness bullying / harassment / victimisation, you are encouraged to take appropriate action to address it where you feel able to do so.
+You should not take any action that may put you at risk of harm.
 If you feel able, you should intervene to prevent the matter continuing.
-If you are not able to do this, your action may include offering support to the person who has been harassed and encouraging them to report the incident or reporting the incident yourself.
+If you are not able to do this, your action may include offering support to the 'victim' and encouraging them to report the incident or reporting the incident yourself.